gregnordin/python_setup_macbook/README.md

 # Motivation

 Several years ago I created a base Anaconda installation with the most up to date python version at that time, 3.6.
 For a time I added packages as needed to this environment to explore various topics.
 I also created conda environments to get more recent python versions.
-For the last year I have begun to follow the standard practice of creating specific non-conda environments for each of my projects using `python -m venv .venv --prompt="project name".
+For the last year I have begun to follow the standard practice of creating specific non-conda environments for each of my projects using `python -m venv .venv --prompt="<project name>"`.
 My base anaconda installation has become so old and crusty that I can't update it to a more recent python version--the update always fails.
 Rather than just add more conda environments with later python versions to my old Anaconda base installation, I want to have a setup that allows me to easily update and change any part of it as my needs change and as new python versions become available.

 # Approach